harrisonlab/phytophthora_fragariae/README.md

 ```
 strain: A4	species: P.fragariae
+the number of SigP gene is:	2581
+the number of SigP-RxLR genes are:	317
+the number of SigP-RxLR-EER genes are:	186

+strain: Bc1	species: P.fragariae
+the number of SigP gene is:	2545
+the number of SigP-RxLR genes are:	319
+the number of SigP-RxLR-EER genes are:	184

+strain: Bc16	species: P.fragariae
-the number of SigP gene is:	2432
+the number of SigP gene is:	2890
-the number of SigP-RxLR genes are: 291
+the number of SigP-RxLR genes are:	362
-the number of SigP-RxLR-EER genes are: 170
+the number of SigP-RxLR-EER genes are:	211

 strain: Bc23	species: P.fragariae
+the number of SigP gene is:	2528
+the number of SigP-RxLR genes are:	317
+the number of SigP-RxLR-EER genes are:	189

+strain: Nov27	species: P.fragariae
-the number of SigP gene is: 2194
+the number of SigP gene is:	2548
-the number of SigP-RxLR genes are: 284
+the number of SigP-RxLR genes are:	321
-the number of SigP-RxLR-EER genes are: 166
+the number of SigP-RxLR-EER genes are:	187

 strain: Nov5	species: P.fragariae
+the number of SigP gene is:	2439
+the number of SigP-RxLR genes are:	300
+the number of SigP-RxLR-EER genes are:	179

+strain: Nov9	species: P.fragariae
+the number of SigP gene is:	2569
+the number of SigP-RxLR genes are:	315
+the number of SigP-RxLR-EER genes are:	187

+strain: Nov71	species: P.fragariae
-the number of SigP gene is:	2561
+the number of SigP gene is:	2622
-the number of SigP-RxLR genes are: 308
+the number of SigP-RxLR genes are:	319
-the number of SigP-RxLR-EER genes are: 180
+the number of SigP-RxLR-EER genes are:	189

 strain: Nov77	species: P.fragariae
-the number of SigP gene is:	2489
+the number of SigP gene is:	2545
-the number of SigP-RxLR genes are: 289
+the number of SigP-RxLR genes are:	296
-the number of SigP-RxLR-EER genes are: 165
+the number of SigP-RxLR-EER genes are:	168

 strain: ONT3	species: P.fragariae
-the number of SigP gene is: 3149
+the number of SigP gene is:	3202
-the number of SigP-RxLR genes are: 297
+the number of SigP-RxLR genes are:	316
-the number of SigP-RxLR-EER genes are: 174
+the number of SigP-RxLR-EER genes are:	178

 strain: SCRP245_v2	species: P.fragariae
-the number of SigP gene is: 2544
-the number of SigP-RxLR genes are: 286
-the number of SigP-RxLR-EER genes are: 156

-strain: Bc16    species: P.fragariae
-the number of SigP gene is: 2517
-the number of SigP-RxLR genes are: 304
-the number of SigP-RxLR-EER genes are: 173

-strain: 62471   species: P.fragariae
-the number of SigP gene is: 2134
-the number of SigP-RxLR genes are: 201
-the number of SigP-RxLR-EER genes are: 108

-strain: Nov27   species: P.fragariae
-the number of SigP gene is: 2450
-the number of SigP-RxLR genes are: 297
-the number of SigP-RxLR-EER genes are: 172

-strain: Nov71   species: P.fragariae
-the number of SigP gene is: 2525
+the number of SigP gene is:	2754
-the number of SigP-RxLR genes are: 324
+the number of SigP-RxLR genes are:	323
 the number of SigP-RxLR-EER genes are:	191

-strain: Bc1     species: P.fragariae
-the number of SigP gene is:     2570
-the number of SigP-RxLR genes are:      336
-the number of SigP-RxLR-EER genes are:  193

-strain: Nov9    species: P.fragariae
-the number of SigP gene is:     2531
-the number of SigP-RxLR genes are:      313
-the number of SigP-RxLR-EER genes are:  182
 ```

 #B) From braker1 gene models - Hmm evidence for WY domains